citizenfx/natives/TASK/SetPedCanPlayAmbientIdles.md

 void SET_PED_CAN_PLAY_AMBIENT_IDLES(Ped ped, BOOL p1, BOOL p2);
 ```

 Disables the idle animation that starts playing when the player ped has been standing still for a few seconds.
 Has to be called every frame.
 Does not work if `p1` and/or `p2` are `false`, both parameters have to be `true`.
+Native does not sync over network (you have to call it on each client for all active player peds).

 ```lua
 while true do